 Does ghee fare better than butter if we were to compare them nutritionally?
 And what about the taste and usage?
 Let’s discuss ghee versus butter from closer.

 The butter or makhan that little Lord Krishna is known to love was unsalted, white butter taken out by manual churning of pots of milk cream or malai.
 The churning process would ensure that all the water gets separated and the result is production of delicious and light white butter.
-The separated water was traditionally called Chaas or Buttermilk.
+The separated water is traditionally called Chaas or Buttermilk.

 The butter that you today get in the market is an emulsion of milk fat in water with milk proteins acting as emulsifying agents.
 It’s processed and has added salt.
 Ghee is clarified butter, which is a refined and pure version of butterfat.

 Ghee Versus Butter: Which one is healthier?